+We prefer that all submissions be made as e-mail attachments.
 Files created by any Macintosh or Windows word processor are acceptable; most table and graphics formats are acceptable as well.
 If we are unable to open or read a submission we will simply ask that further attempts be made to create and send a usable file.
 Files saved in RTF ("rich text format") are ideal, since RTF facilitates typesetting.
-PDF files ("portable document format" files) are helpful adjuncts for submissions with layouts incorporating tables and illustrations or for submissions formatted for paper sizes other than the size to which a reviewer is accustomed.
+PDF files ("portable document format" files) are fine for initial submissions but cannot be used for final versions of accepted papers, since these must always be reformatted for printing.

+All items-text, references, tables, graphics, images-should be directed electronically to the contributing editor for submissions and peer review, Laurette T. Liesen, Ph.D., LiesenLa@lewisu.edu.
 Assuming appropriateness for PLS in terms of topic, importance, and refinement, submissions will then be distributed to reviewers.